Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Elements of Approximation Theory

 Finally, defining the polynomial

 we derive the following estimate

 This shows the assertion. $ \blacksquare$ \end{proof}

-{\it Proof of Theorem~\ref{thm:walsh-arc} } Without loss of generality let $0 \not \in \gamma$.
-The Jordan arc can be extended to a Jordan curve $\Gamma$ so that $0 \in \inte \Gamma$.
+{\it Proof of Theorem~\ref{thm:walsh-arc} } Without loss of generality we assume that $\gamma$ does not contain the origin\footnote{This can be seen by considering a conformal mapping $z \mapsto vz+w$ for some $v \in \C \setminus \{0\}$ and $w \in \C$.}.
+Then, the Jordan arc can be extended to a Jordan curve $\Gamma$ so that $0 \in \inte \Gamma$.
 Also the function $f$ can be continuously extended to $\Gamma$.
-This can be archived by defining
+This can be {achieved} by defining